casidiablo/slack-rtm/README.md

 Using `(connect "token")` will connect right away, which means you can miss events (like the `hello` event) by the time you subscribe.
-You can subscribe to any event before the connection has been performed by specifying a list of `:topics channel-or-funciton` pairs to `connect` like this:
+You can subscribe to any event before the connection has been performed by specifying a list of `:topics channel-or-function` pairs to `connect` like this:

 ```clojure